Robeco Institutional Asset Management B.V. Sells 53,140 Shares of Occidental Petroleum Co. (NYSE:OXY)

-Robeco Institutional Asset Management B.V. lessened its stake in Occidental Petroleum Co.
-(NYSE:OXY – Get Rating) by 11.2% in the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 420,749 shares of the oil and gas producer’s stock after selling 53,140 shares during the period.
-Robeco Institutional Asset Management B.V.’s holdings in Occidental Petroleum were worth $25,856,000 at the end of the most recent reporting period.
+Robeco Institutional Asset Management B.V. lowered its position in Occidental Petroleum Co.
+(NYSE:OXY – Get Rating) by 11.2% during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 420,749 shares of the oil and gas producer’s stock after selling 53,140 shares during the quarter.
+Robeco Institutional Asset Management B.V.’s holdings in Occidental Petroleum were worth $25,856,000 at the end of the most recent quarter.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, January 12th.
-Shareholders of record on Monday, December 12th will be given a $0.13 dividend.
-The ex-dividend date is Friday, December 9th.
-This represents a $0.52 annualized dividend and a yield of 0.82%.
-Occidental Petroleum’s dividend payout ratio is presently 4.33%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, January 12th.
+Investors of record on Monday, December 12th will be issued a $0.13 dividend.
+The ex-dividend date of this dividend is Friday, December 9th.
+This represents a $0.52 dividend on an annualized basis and a yield of 0.82%.
+Occidental Petroleum’s dividend payout ratio is currently 4.33%.

 Occidental Petroleum Profile